Galloway: South by south-west - Scotland Magazine

 Galloway

-Logan Botanic Garden, Port Logan, Dumfries and Galloway.
+Logan Botanic Garden is Scotland’s most exotic garden.
 Credit: Paul Tomkins / VisitScotland

 Galloway has something of a reputation for its gardens and my stretch of the SWC300 takes in several botanical jewels.
 For a contrast, I stop at Castle Kennedy Gardens, where 75 acres take in woodlands, lakes, a walled garden, and a spectacular ruined castle as a backdrop for champion trees and colourful shrubs.